f5devcentral/f5-agility-labs-waf/docs/waf302/module1-petstore/module1.rst

 |
 |

 **Objective:** PetStore recently exposed their web application APIs.
 These API endpoints are exposed and susceptible to security vulnerabilities.
-In this lab, we will first use Postman to review the different types of request, and demonstrate some of these vulnerabilities.
+In this lab, you will first use Postman to review the different type of API endpoints, and demonstrate vulnerabilities by simulating attacks on these endpoints.
-In subsequent lab we will use the BIG-IP to act as a API gateway to protect these API endpoints by deploying API Protection Guided Configuration under the Application Security Manager module of BIG-IP.
+In subsequent labs we will use the BIG-IP to act as a API gateway to protect these API endpoints by deploying API Protection Guided Configuration under the Application Security Manager module of BIG-IP.
 The guided configuration is a template in BIG-IP that'll help guide you through setting oAuth Provider, JSON Web Token, and configure rate limiting on API requests.

 |
 |